PODBasis#

 Amount of singular value energy not captured by the basis, \(\sum_{i=r+1}^k\sigma_i^2\big/\sum_{j=1}^k\sigma_j^2\).

-Leading right singular vectors of the training data.
+Leading right singular vectors of the training data, if available.

 Dimensions \((n, r)\) of the basis.